mohandesosama/Delivering-an-ML-AI-Strategy/README.md

 * Your final presentation is, of course, also yours to keep and use in any setting you wish, along with all of your other project documentation.

 # Credits
-All materials belongs entirely to Udacity
+All materials belong solely to Udacity